Coachella Valley High School

 Coachella Valley High School is a public high school for grades 9–12.
 It is located in Thermal, California.
-The District includes grade and middle school sites to accommodate a fast-growing population of the area.
+The District includes elementary and middle school sites to accommodate a fast-growing population of the area.
 The population is 90% Hispanic and consists mainly of residents from Coachella.
 Many students also come from areas such as Indio and Thermal.

 History

 The high school was opened in September 1910 after 10 acre of desert brush land was donated.
 Coachella Valley High School is the oldest public school in the Coachella Valley.
 It was incorporated into the Coachella Valley Unified School District in 1973 to include a high school instead of only elementary schools in nearby Coachella.
 A second high school, Desert Mirage High School opened in 2003 to ease overcrowding which peaked at 2,500 in the early 2000s.

 The school's location was decided on because it was the central point of the Coachella Valley.
 In 2002, social studies teacher Chauncey Veatch was honored as National Teacher of the Year.